Top 3 Solar feed-in Tariffs in NSW

 2. AGL

-AGL is also up there with a 7c/kWh Fit.
-They are on par with a few other energy retailers like Red Energy, Momentum Energy and Origen, but go the number two spot because their supply usage charges are lower than the others.
+There are few other energy retailers like Red Energy, Momentum Energy and Origen present, but it took the number two spot because their supply usage charges are lower than the others.

 AGL_Energy_logo2